Ready to migrate to .NET 10? Check SSW's .NET 10 Migration consulting page.

 The differences between a web app built with ASP.NET Framework and one built with ASP.NET Core are immense.
 The entire request pipeline underwent significant changes, and can often be impossible to migrate in-place.
 So how can you tackle these challenges the right way?

-When upgrading a web application from .NET Framework to .NET Standard or .NET, you will likely have to address System.Web.
-On upgrade, the reference to System.Web is either removed or will cause compile-time errors.
+When upgrading a web application from .NET Framework to .NET Standard or .NET, you will likely have to address System.Web dependencies.
+Many classes and interfaces in System.Web that enable browser-server communication are removed for .NET Core and .NET 5+, resulting in compile-time error.

-Some older projects .NET Framework project will have EDMX instead of modern DbContext first introduced in Entity Framework 4.1, which first introduced DbContext and Code-First approach back in 2012, replacing the ObjectContext that EDMX used for Database-First approach.
+Some older .NET Framework projects will have EDMX instead of the modern DbContext introduced in Entity Framework 4.1 back in 2012.
+EDMX projects often use ObjectContext (or an EDMX-generated context that wraps it) for a Database-First approach.

 The Global.asax is an optional file that dictates how an ASP.NET application handles application, session and request events.
 The code for handling those events is written in Global.asax.cs, and when migrating to ASP.NET Core this code will need to be restructured.